patojoke/gettt/Step-by-step-installation-guide.md

 Download the smjansson_2.3.1.3_binaries.zip archive from https://forums.alliedmods.net/showthread.php?t=184604.
 Then take either the .so file (linux server) or .dll file (windows server) and put it in the ``addons/sourcemod/extensions`` directory.

 #### 5. Install SteamWorks (optional)
-Download the smjansson_2.3.1.3_binaries.zip archive from https://forums.alliedmods.net/showthread.php?t=229556, specifically the latest build from http://users.alliedmods.net/~kyles/builds/SteamWorks/.
+Download SteamWorks binary archive from https://forums.alliedmods.net/showthread.php?t=229556, specifically the latest build from http://users.alliedmods.net/~kyles/builds/SteamWorks/.
 Merge the ``addons`` directory in the download with the server's ``addons`` directory.

 #### 6. Install get5_apistats plugin (optional)
 If you want to use the [get5 web panel](https://github.com/splewis/get5-web) to manage matches and display stats, then you should install the get5_apistats plugin in addition to the get5 plugin.
 In addition to ``get5.smx`` in ``addons/sourcemod/plugins``, you should have copied ``get5_apistats.smx`` into that directory as well.
 Both plugins are included in releases/builds.